ReadyResearchersTemplates/syllabus/README.md

 * [CIS Department Senior Project calendar](https://chompe.rs/600-610-schedule)

+Add this calendar to your list of Google Calendars, as you may use it for reminders of due dates and to plan your work.

 ### Your advisors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->